NetApp/harvest/docs/ontap-metrics.md

 ### qos_total_data

-This is the total amount of data read/written per second from/to the filer by the workload.
+This is the total amount of data read/written in bytes per second from/to the filer by the workload.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|